jblindsay/whitebox-tools/readme.txt

   permissions error when running on systems without admin rights.
 - Fixed a bug with the vector attribute table reader that caused issue with the VectorPolygonsToRaster tool.
+- Fixed a bugs in the HorizonAngle and ExposureTowardsWindFlux tools.

 Version 2.2.0 (23-10-2022)
 - Added the TravellingSalesmanProblem tool for identifying short routes connecting multiple locations.